AndreiBoris/toronto-theatre-map/plan.md

 2. Get the Google Maps API on there.
 DONE
 3. Get the search bar to appear on the map DONE
 4. Set up some map markers - DONE
-5. Set up basic console.log handlers to clicks on markers
+5. Set up basic console.log handlers to clicks on markers - DONE
+6. Implement one marker that moves from marker to marker.
+Maybe create an observableArray(?) array of infoBoxes that opens a 'close all' button - DONE

 ### TODO

 * Get twitter feed
+* probably should apply Bootstrap classes to the content of the InfoWindows

 ### Working with Google Maps API